-Truck Driver Fatigue is Dangerous
+Truck Accidents Caused By Driver Fatigue

 Unfortunately, for a variety of reasons, these rules are not always followed – which can have disastrous consequences.
 We advise anyone that have been injured by a suspected fatigued drive to contact an Ohio Truck Accident Lawyer today.